yangyanzhan/note.sh/README.md

 n reset
 ```

-# sync notes with github repo the storage backend
+# sync notes (with the github repo as the storage backend)

 note.sh uses github to store your notes.
 To use the sync action, you should first register github repo to note.sh.
 You could do this following these instructions.